AppDaemon/appdaemon/docs/CONFIGURE.rst

 The following items provide a high level of control over AppDaemon's internal functions but for most users should be left at the default settings.

+-  ``total_threads`` (optional) - the number of dedicated worker threads to create for running the apps.
+Normally, AppDaemon will create enough threads to provide one per app, or default to 10 if app pinning is turned off.
+Setting this to a value will turn off automatic thread management.
 -  ``pin_apps`` (optional) - When true (the default) Apps will be pinned to a particular thread which avoids complications around re-entrant code and lcoking of instance variables
 -  ``pin_threads`` (optional) - Number of threads to use for pinned apps, allowing the user to section off a sub-pool just for pinned apps.
 Default is to use all threads for pinned apps.
 - ``load_distribution`` - Algorithm to use for loadbalancing between unpinned apps.
 Can be ``roundrobin`` (the default), ``random`` or ``load``